Disney Plus Shows Coming Soon: Donald Glover Returns As Lando

 Disney has already made announcements for the next several years of original content and favorite movies that will be coming to their Disney Plus streaming library soon.
-Let’s take a look at what we know so far.

-Falcon and The Winter Soldier Coming On Disney+
+Falcon and The Winter Soldier | On Disney+ August 2020

 Anthony Mackie and Sebastian Stan will be taking on their Avengers roles in this new series starring Falcon and the Winter Soldier.
 The actor Daniel Brül will also be appearing as Zemo and Emily Van Camp will be seen as Sharon Carter.
 The series has six episodes planned.
 Disney Plus isn’t revealing much of the plot, beyond the fact that the characters will be dealing with moving forward saving the world after the events of Avengers: Endgame.
-This new series will premiere on Disney Plus in the fall of 2020.

-Loki | Coming To Disney Plus
+Loki | Coming To Disney Plus In 2021

 Disney’s Loki series will follow Loki’s adventures after he stole the Tesseract.
 In some ways this series will be a prequel, as the character will travel back in time and step in to major historical events to cause mischief as only Loki can.
 Tom Hiddleston will play Loki for this six episode series.
 There isn’t yet news on who else from the Marvel Cinematic Universe may join him.
 Loki will debut exclusively on Disney Plus in the spring of 2021.

-Hawkeye Coming To Disney Plus
+Hawkeye | On Disney Plus 2021

 Jeremy Renner will return to his role as Clint Barton (Hawkeye) in this new series based on the Matt Fraction comic books.
 The character of Kate Bishop will be a star player in the series, though Disney Plus hasn’t yet announced an actress for her role.
 Renner has said that his character will be passing on the “Hawkeye” title to Kate Bishop, and discovering areas she may be better at the job than he has been.
 This Disney Plus series is expected to debut in the fall of 2021.